Kristina Markman’s complete Curriculum vitae (.pdf) DOWNLOAD

 Program Coordinator, National Center for History in the Schools, UCLA Department of History, Summer 2017–present

-“Through Enemy Eyes: Understanding Cross-Border Conflict and Collaboration on the Baltic Frontier,” forthcoming.
+“Through Enemy Eyes: Representing Conflict on the Rus’ ian-Lithuanian Frontier in the Middle Ages,” forthcoming.

 “Preparing Students for Career Diversity: What Role Should History Departments Play?” blog co-authored with Michael A. Ryan (University of New Mexico), American Historical Association, June 26, 2017.